stolostron/rhacm-docs/security/create_ns_policy.md

 # Managing a namespace policy

-Kubernetes configuration policy controller monitors the status of your namespace policy.
 Namespace policies are applied to define specific rules for your namespace.
+Learn to create, apply, view, and update your memory usage policy in the following sections.

 ## Creating a namespace policy